 By default, the option Show question point value during assessment is selected.
 Select Hide question point value during assessment to prevent students from seeing the questions' point values while they take the assessment.

-- You may specify a Secondary Password for the assessment.
-This Assessment Password is typically provided by a proctor in a classroom or testing center, so students must be present to enter the assessment.
+You may create a Secondary Password for added security on your assessment.
+The password is typically provided by a proctor in a classroom or testing center, so students must be present to enter the assessment.

 - The Assessment Password is for this specific assessment, NOT the instructor's or the student's login information.

 - If you have accidentally added a Secondary Password in the Assessment Password field, and your students cannot access the assessment, you can remove it by going to the Published Copies tab in Tests & Quizzes, selecting Settings for the assessment, deleting the erroneous password, and selecting Save.